javascript-tutorial/en.javascript.info/1-js/02-first-steps/16-javascript-specials/article.md

 ## Operators

-JavaScript supports following operators:
+JavaScript supports the following operators:

 Arithmetical
 : Regular: `* + - /`, also `%` for the remainder and `**` for power of a number.

     Binary plus `+` concatenates strings.
-And if any of the operands is a string -- the other one is converted to string too:
+And if any of the operands is a string, the other one is converted to string too:

     ```js run
     alert( '1' + 2 ); // '12', string